+A formal proof of Proposition~\ref{prop:one-one} is given in the appendix.
+The essence of the argument is that the existence of the above one-one correspondence ensures that minimisation of $c(\R)$ subject to a constraint on $\eeu(\R)$ is equivalent to minimisation of $c(\R)$ subject to the corresponding constraint on $\lole(\R)$.
 However, the above correspondence between values of $\eeu(\R)$ and $\lole(\R)$, while clearly trivial in the case where all resource is provided by firm capacity only (since both are decreasing functions of the level of that firm capacity), is not \emph{guaranteed} in the case where resource is also provided by variable generation.
-It is possible that, in assessing its contribution to capacity adequacy, variable generation is capable of being treated \emph{as if} it were firm capacity at a constant and appropriately ``de-rated'' level, so that the above one-one correspondence between EEU and LOLE is maintained.
-Provided the level of variable generation is not great, this will be close to being the case when, for example, the process of variable generation is statistically independent of that of demand, in which case the de-rated level of variable generation is close to its mean value---see~\cite{ZD2011}.
-However, it is also possible that the pattern of availability of variable generation---for example, throughout the day---is such that this correspondence is not maintained.
-For example, it is possible that on occasions periods of solar generation might be contained within periods of loss-of-load in such a way that this generation contributes to the reduction of unserved energy without reducing the duration of the loss-of-load periods.
+It is possible that, in assessing its contribution to capacity adequacy, variable generation is capable of being treated \emph{as if} it were firm capacity at a constant and appropriately ``de-rated'' level---as when the process of variable generation is statistically independent of that of demand---so that the above one-one correspondence between EEU and LOLE is maintained (see~\cite{ZD2011}).
+However, it is also possible that the pattern of availability of variable generation is such that this correspondence is not maintained.
+For example, it is possible that on occasions periods of solar generation might be contained within periods of loss-of-load in such a way that this generation contributes to the reduction of unserved energy without reducing at all the duration of the loss-of-load periods.
 (This is particularly possible in countries where energy shortfalls tend to occur in the middle of the day.)
-Under such circumstances the determination of the optimal set of capacity-providing resources minimising the overall economic cost~\eqref{eq:13} becomes more complicated.
+The determination of the optimal set of capacity-providing resources minimising the overall economic cost~\eqref{eq:13} may then require numerical analysis.

-\textbf{Resource also provided by storage.} This above theory does not directly generalise to the case where the capacity-providing resources include storage, for then, for the reasons indicated in Section~\ref{sec:equiv-firm-capac} and following from the flexibility of the way in which storage may be used, the result~\eqref{eq:9}---upon which the above theory depends---no longer holds.
-In this case the determination of the optimal set of capacity-providing resources minimising~\eqref{eq:13} again becomes more complicated.
+Finally, the above theory does not directly generalise to the case where the capacity provision also includes storage, for then, for the reasons indicated in Section~\ref{sec:equiv-firm-capac}, the result~\eqref{eq:9}---upon which the above theory depends---no longer holds.
+In this case the determination of the optimal set of capacity-providing resources minimising~\eqref{eq:13} may again require numerical analysis.